 Transplant the young cauliflower plants outside 2 weeks before the last frost date.
 Space the plants 18 to 24 inches (46 to 61 centimeters) apart in a row (leave more space for fall plantings).

 Leave 30 inches (76 centimeters) between rows.
 This will allow space for watering, weeding, fertilizing, and harvesting your cauliflower plants.

 For more information, check out this article on cauliflower from the University of Illinois Extension.

-By now, you should have a better idea of how big cauliflower can grow.
+Now you should have a better idea of how big cauliflower can grow.
 You also have some tips on how to help cauliflower plants to grow to their full potential.